 He is the founder of Treework Environmental Practice, Treework Seminars and the charity Tree Aid, and is a co-founder of the Ancient Tree Forum.
 Neville lectures and publishes on trees, the ecosystem and sustainable management.
 He is involved in tree health and soil studies affecting mature trees in decline.
-He has founded Soils in Crisis to reverse the universal decline in soil health and biodiversity.
+He has founded the Sustainable Soils Alliance to reverse the universal decline in soil health and biodiversity.

 Prof. Giuseppe Concheri is an associate professor in Soil Science at the University of Padua.